 CARE's Response to the Crisis in Syria

 In Jordan, CARE focuses on supporting Syrian refugees in urban areas.
-To date, we have provided approximately 188,000 refugees emergency cash to buy food, pay rent and heating bills, seek medical care, and purchase household essentials, such as cookware and clothing.
+To date, we have provided about 259,000 refugees with emergency cash to buy food, pay rent and heating bills, seek medical care, and purchase household essentials, such as cookware and clothing.
 We've also distributed blankets, mattresses and heaters to help people stay warm during Jordan's harsh winter months.
-In addition, we've helped 10,000 Jordanians with emergency relief items to support their gracious efforts in hosting the infux of refugees.
+In addition, we've helped 13,882 Jordanians with emergency relief items and cash to support their gracious efforts in hosting the infux of refugees.

-CARE also runs support centers for refugees in Amman, Zarqa, Irbid and Mufraq, where more than 35,000 Syrian families have received relief items and information on obtaining health care and other services.
+CARE also runs support centers for refugees in Amman, Zarqa, Irbid and Mufraq, where more than 38,000 Syrian families have received relief items and information on obtaining health care and other services.
 About half of the families recently registering at our centers are considered extremely vulnerable, and about 28 percent of them are female-headed.
-CARE is creating a safe space at our Amman and Zarqa centers, where refugeees can attend support groups and participate in activities designed to improved their social and psycological wellbeing.
-We also are aiming to strengthen interactions between Syrians and Jordanians, and the latter will be able to access social and psychological support at our facilities.
+CARE is creating a safe space at our Amman and Zarqa centers, where refugeees can attend support groups and participate in activities designed to improved their social and psychological well-being.
+We also are aiming to strengthen interactions between Syrians and Jordanians, and we provide social and psychological support to Jordanians at the centers as well.
+This winter, we were able to give toys and educational materials to children visiting the safe spaces.

 Many of the volunteers in the centers are refugees themselves, who have been trained by CARE to provide assistance, case management, vital information and psychological support to refugees.
 We're conducting trainings with Syrian volunteers so they learn about CARE's work, their rights, services available to them, financial management skills and other useful information they can share with people in their communities.
 This activity seeks to empower vulnerable and displaced populations and help them avoid scams and predatory practices that refugees could face when entering a new environment.